luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 * Prepared for i18n

 = 1.2.0 =
-* Re-named from gSearch to geeSearch ( affected functions, hooks and classes )
+* Re-named from gSearch to gee Search ( affected functions, hooks and classes )
 * New relevance engine
 * Corrected wp_title bug